EnzoGuillouche/MemoryMate/Documents/Management/projectCharter.md

 ## Time Management

 ALGOSUP doesn't supply any dedicated time to work on this project.
-The project will be managed and developed during free time.
+The project will be managed and developed during free time.<br>
+However, the tool Wakatime will be used to record and track the amount of working time done.
+These tracks will be available in the [Monthly Reports](../Management/MonthlyReports/monthlyReportCumulative.md).

 ## Budget